 Two research studies published in 2015 by the research team at Amen Clinics, in collaboration with scientists from UCLA, Thomas Jefferson University, and the University of British Columbia, were able to differentiate PTSD from TBI with high accuracy using SPECT imaging.
 This achievement was recognized by Discover Magazine as #19 of the top 100 science stories of 2015.
 This research paves the way for people suffering with one or both of these conditions to get the correct treatment.

-The Amen Clinics Method—developed through 25 years of clinical practice—uses a detailed clinical history, SPECT imaging to understand brain function, neuropsychological testing and often laboratory studies to fully understand what is going on for each of our patients.
+The Amen Clinics Method uses a detailed clinical history, SPECT imaging to understand brain function, neuropsychological testing and often laboratory studies to fully understand what is going on for each of our patients.
 We combine all the data from your evaluation to create a targeted treatment plan specifically for your brain using the least toxic, most effective means.

 Tips to Help Keep your Brain Safe: